 Give Me Shelter is a revealing addition to studies of Canada’s Cold War home front and will appeal to scholars and students of Canadian social, political, and military history since 1945.

 - 2012, Winner - C.P.
-Stacey Prize, Canadian Historical Committee for the History of the Second World War and for Military History
+Stacey Award for scholarly work in Canadian Military History

 Luckily, the Soviets never did bomb us or we would not be around to read Give Me Shelter, an extremely detailed and shocking analysis of how a government and its people failed to connect and collaborate on one of the most important issues facing the world during the Cold War … the book is scarier than science fiction because it shows how unprepared we were to save our own skin had the Russians ever decided to attack.